coq/platform/README.md

 # Coq platform

-The coq platform is a set of scripts and patches which allows to compile and install Coq and a set of useful Coq libraries and plugins on macOS, Windows and Linux in a reliable way with consistent results.
+The coq platform is a set of scripts and patches which allows to compile and install Coq and a set of useful Coq libraries and plugins on macOS, Windows and many Linux distributions in a reliable way with consistent results.

 See [`charter.md`](/charter.md) for the coq platform concept.